Acting for Two: Carl Switzer played both Alfalfa and rich kid Cornelius in Alfalfa's Double.

 What would have been the 222nd Our Gang film, Home Front Commandos, was in early development stages when the series was cancelled.

 Some Rascals departed from the series before their contracts expired.
-Therefore, a handful of the kids (Harry Spear, Mary Ann Jackson, Dorothy DeBorba, Shirley Jean Rickert, Harold "Bouncy" Wertz, Dickie Moore, and Tommy Bond, among others). could have remained with the series much longer.
+Therefore, a handful of the kids (Harry Spear, Mary Ann Jackson, Dorothy DeBorba, Shirley Jean Rickert, Harold "Bouncy" Wertz, Dickie Moore, and Tommy Bond, among others) could have remained with the series much longer.

 Keep Circulating the Tapes: Consider yourself lucky if you owned a VCR in 1982 and had the foresight to record the ABC broadcasts, or you recorded the more recent showings on Cartoon Network UK & Ireland, on Australia's Seven Network or on Singapore's MediaCorp Channel 5.
+A major reason for this is this show is unique in the HB library for being co-owned.
+It's not a matter of WB just paying rights costs, they actually have to mutually agree with the IP owner to do anything with this series in the US, hence the reason so far it's not on dvd or on the US Cartoon Network/Boomerang.